atestu/stockregrets/README.markdown

 I just wanted to create a simple application and deploy it really fast.
 It's hosted by [Heroku](http://heroku.com/), a service I strongly recommend.

---

 Bugs & Stuff
 ------------

-The application is far from complete at the moment, so if you find any bug (they're probably not hard to find), please contact me on twitter at [@stockregrets](http://twitter.com/stockregrets), or send me a message on GitHub.
+The application is far from complete at the moment, so if you find any bug (they're probably not hard to find), please [create an "issue"](http://github.com/atestu/stockregrets/issues).

+Alternatively, you can contact me on twitter at [@stockregrets](http://twitter.com/stockregrets), or send me a message on GitHub.